 Health and environment are the main reasons

-Across Europe, the main reasons why people would make the switch to e-bike commuting are “to keep fit” (34 per cent) and “to protect the environment” (30 per cent) as well “to save money” (30 per cent).
+Across Europe, the main reasons why people would make the switch to electric bikes are “to keep fit” (34 per cent) and “to protect the environment” (30 per cent) as well “to save money” (30 per cent).
 The European Cyclists’ Federation (ECF) welcomed the research from Shimano “as these bikes are a great addition to the bicycle family” and ” contribute to sustainable active transport by being available to substitute ever longer car journeys,” said Ádám Bodor, Advocacy Director of the ECF.

 -Related solution: Bicycle super highways – An easy way of transportation by bike